8 Things You Need to Know Before Sign Up

 The Low Down

-As you can see Skrill has evolved to offer a wide range of services, including payment gateways (used for e-commerce), bank account withdrawals, international money transfers as well as cryptocurrency trading.
+As their website shows, Skrill (opens a new tab to keep reading) has evolved to offer an incredibly wide range of services, including, cryptocurrency trading, payment gateways (used for e-commerce), bank account withdrawals as well as international money transfers.

 They also have a multitude of ways to fund your account and can be very fast at transacting which ensures their appeal.

 Skrill also goes head to head with PayPal as a payment gateway and is used by over 120,000 online merchants globally.

 For individuals, Skrill also offers a prepaid MasterCard linked to your account so you can easily spend the funds in your e-wallet for online purchases, while traveling abroad (wherever MasterCard is accepted) and opt for contactless payments (within EEA country-specific limits).
 However, this card is only available to authorized European Economic Area (EEA) countries.

 Here’s everything you need to know about Skrill.